Netflix released the trailer for ‘Diana: The Musical.’ Some aren’t sure the world needs it

 Those brave enough to channel the princess through performance have faced mixed results.

 Kristen Stewart stars in the biopic film “Spencer” which premiered at the Venice Film Festival last week.
-It appeared well received by British media, with The Guardian and Daily Telegraph both giving it five-star reviews.
+It appeared well received by British media, with the Guardian and Daily Telegraph both giving it five-star reviews.

 By contrast, Naomi Watts portrayed the princess in the 2013 film “Diana,” although she later admitted to Harper’s Bazaar that the movie took a “direction that was not the one I was hoping for” and referred to the experience as going down with a “sinking ship.”